rticommunity/dds-datamodels-gva/ACKNOWLEDGMENTS.md

     Author: Matthew Pinto, LOSA Team

-    License:  UK Open Government Licence
+    License:  Open Government License v3

     Source: https://landopensystems.mod.gov.uk/

-We acknowledge the use of this work in accordance with the terms of the UK Open Government Licence.
+We acknowledge the use of this work in accordance with the terms of the Open Government License v3.